Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 - You may only listen to music during work periods if you use headphones.

-- Do not even think about listening to music during lecture/critique, you will be asked to leave the class.
+- Do not even think about listening to music during lecture/critique, you will be asked to leave the class (seriously, this has happend before!).

 Email Policy